|First level, Sonic CD|

 |Maximum rings, Act 3: 68 + 30|

 Palmtree Panic is the first round in Sonic CD.
-Like most other Sonic games, this round follows the tropical island cliché.
+Like most other Sonic games, this round follows the tropical island theme.
 Many palm trees are around, along with small star-shaped plants and fallen logs.
 Peaceful waterfalls plunge into an idyllic blue lake in the background.
 This round is an easy one to start the game off.

 The round features many loops and vertical ramps.
 The small, donut-esque platforms act differently based on time zone: in the present, they will not appear until you step on them; in the past, they are always visible; in the future, they fall out as soon as you land on them.

 There are bizarre + shaped boosters too, just to give Sonic some gratuitous pseudo-3D to run through.
+These appear only in the past of Zone 1.

 |“||Loop the loops, twist through corkscrew turns, find footing on hidden platforms, and spin the wheels to blast up vertical ramps.
 This Round promises plenty of action for a fleet-footed hedgehog!
 Hope you remembered to bring your mosquito repellent, 'cuz some of these enemies take a big bite!||„|